Jørn Aagaard in young forest planted in Hedeskov in 2012

 Hedeskov was established in response to a growing disconnect between human activity and natural processes and the consequences this has for ecological conditions and human health.

 With over 40 years of experience in medicine, agriculture and land restoration, Hedeskov works across agriculture, forestry, buildings and food systems.
-The work is based on a simple premise: human health is shaped over time by how land is managed, buildings are constructed and food is produced.
+The work is based on a simple premise: human health is shaped by how land is managed, buildings are constructed and food is produced.

 Rather than returning to the past, Hedeskov focuses on developing approaches that operate within contemporary technologies and professional practice.
 The knowledge generated at Hedeskov is intended to inform professional practice beyond the site itself.